How to manage pregnancy and back pain?

 Hormonal changes

 During pregnancy, the body produces relaxin.
-Relaxin is a hormone that helps the ligaments in the pelvic area relax and the joints loosen in preparation for childbirth.
+Relaxin is a hormone that helps the ligaments in the pelvic region relax and loosen joints in preparation for childbirth.
 However, this can cause back pain due to the loosening of the ligaments that support the spine.

 Weight gain

-During pregnancy, the weight of the pregnant woman gradually increases.
-The spine must therefore support additional weight, which can lead to back pain during pregnancy, especially in the lumbar region.
+During pregnancy, a pregnant woman's weight gradually increases.
+The spine must therefore support additional weight, which can lead to back pain during pregnancy, especially in the lower back.

 Postural changes

-During pregnancy, the center of gravity shifts forward, due to the growing uterus, which is why many pregnant women change their posture.
-Unfortunately, this can also cause back pain, tension and pain.
+During pregnancy, the center of gravity shifts forward due to the growing uterus, which is why many pregnant women experience changes in their posture.
+Unfortunately, this can also cause back pain, tension, and aches.

-To accommodate the growth of the uterus during pregnancy, the abdominal muscles separate, this condition is also called diastasis recti.
-This increases the risk of back pain, as the ability of the abdominals to support the back decreases.
+To accommodate the growing uterus during pregnancy, the abdominal muscles separate; this condition is also called diastasis recti.
+This increases the risk of back pain because the abdominal muscles' ability to support the back diminishes.

 Maintain good posture

-Maintaining good posture is essential to managing pregnancy and back pain.
-Try to stand up straight with your shoulders back and your stomach slightly tucked in to reduce pressure on your lower back and prevent back pain.
-If you would like more details on the correct posture, please read our article:
+Maintaining good posture is essential for managing pregnancy and back pain.
+Try to stay upright with your shoulders back and your stomach slightly tucked in to reduce pressure on your lower back and prevent back pain.

 Use a support pillow